In partnership with the horse, create a heart-centered connection to maximize your emotional agility, raise your consciousness, transform and heal.

 Erin "Ayra" Colton-Edwards, RSW

 Ayra is a registered social worker with the Ontario College of Social Workers and Social Service Workers.
-They have received their Honours Bachelor of Social Worker from Lakehead University.
-They are a proud two-spirit BIPOC person who work in the field of children's mental health.
+They have received their Masters of Social Work, Indigenous Field of Study from Wilfrid Laurier University & First Nations Technical Institute.
+They are a proud two-spirit person of mixed Haudenosaunee and Scottish heritage, working as a child & family therapist outside of HSEG.

 Ayra first sat on the back of a horse before they were able to walk.
 They grew up playing in the field with the horses while their mother rode, and have always been most comfortable with horses on the ground.
 They have competed in dressage, hunters and equitation, and dabbled in low level trail, western pleasure, cross country and even polo.
 They are the past-president of the Lakehead Equestrian Team and QSLB Cadora, the local Cadora (CAnadian Dressage Owners and Riders Association) chapter.